drhelius/grpc-demo/README.md

 - [User](https://github.com/drhelius/grpc-demo-user): The user personal information.
 - [Product](https://github.com/drhelius/grpc-demo-product): A description of a product in the store including price an details.

-All four microservices are written in go using gRPC as the main communication framework.
+All four microservices are written in Go using gRPC as the main communication framework.
 Additionally, an HTTP (REST) listener is also provided for each of them.

 The demo can be setup using Istio or without using it.